 September 14, 2017

-CINEMA | 'Kingsman: The Golden Circle' Goes Over the Top
+GENRE | 'Kingsman: The Golden Circle' Goes Over the Top

 Pedro Pascal Matthew Vaughn | Kingsman: The Golden Circle

 British filmmaker Matthew Vaughn continues to show his love for Roger Moore camp era James Bond films with his comic interpretation of writer Mark Millar's The Secret Service in his sequel, Kingsman: The Golden Circle.
-The cartoonish follow-up oozes bright colours and plenty of style with more international globetrotting super-villany.
+The cartoonish follow-up oozes bright colours and plenty of style with more international globetrotting super-villainy.

 Taron Egerton returns as Eggsy, now a fully-fledged secret agent, out to save the world from another international threat headed by an American megalomaniac entrepreneur–this time played by a sickly sweet Julianne Moore.
-A revived Colin Firth as Harry also returns, in the most convoluted of ways, giving his character a nice, if unexpected and lengthy, arc fuelling the film's ridiculously over the top plot.
+A revived Colin Firth as Harry also returns, in the most convoluted of ways, giving his character a nice, if unexpected and lengthy, arc, fuelling the film's ridiculously over-the-top plot.
 An upbeat Mark Strong gets a lot more to do serving as the film's heart.

 Taron Egerton Colin Firth Pedro Pascal Matthew Vaughn | Kingsman: The Golden Circle

-More | YVArcade / Indiewire / ScreenCrush / The Playlist
+More | YVArcade / Indiewire / ScreenCrush

 0 reactions: